 Because of TRAIN’s additional oil excise taxes, LPG is now more expensive by ₱6 per kilo, diesel by ₱6 per liter, kerosene by ₱3 per liter, and gas by ₱10 per liter.
 The new excise taxes on sweetened beverages are at ₱6-12 per liter of volume capacity.

 These are undue burdens on the poor especially amid the current economic crisis, said IBON.
 A short-route jeepney driver, for example, now pays ₱73.92 more for 11 liters of daily diesel, or up to ₱2,218 more every month.
 Farmers pay ₱1,277 more for 190 liters of diesel per hectare every harvest season.
 Households using LPG for cooking have to pay at least ₱36.96 more per 11-kilo tank.

 Sweetened beverages can account for as much as 80% of sari-sari stores’ sales.
-IBON noted that the prices of items commonly bought by ordinary low-income families have soared: a powdered juice drink sachet that makes 1 liter priced at ₱7 pre-TRAIN now costs ₱22; a 250ml juice tetra pack that cost ₱14 pre-TRAIN now costs ₱20.
+IBON noted that the prices of items commonly bought by ordinary low-income families have soared: a powdered juice drink sachet that makes 1 liter priced at ₱7 pre-TRAIN now costs ₱22; a 250ml boxed juice that cost ₱14 pre-TRAIN now costs ₱20.